Accessibility statement

 Non accessible content

-Swansea University is committed to sustain the Level AA accessibility.
+Swansea University is committed to sustaining Level AA accessibility.
 The following information explains any areas of the website that to our knowledge are not conformant and what we're doing to make that happen.

 The content listed below is non-accessible for the following reasons.